LANARS

 Build and run:

-This is where Animatable can help us: we can force SwiftUI to animate "something" useless, while we will keep view in the hierarchy unmodified.
+This is where Animatable can help us: we can force SwiftUI to animate "something" useless, while we will keep the view in the hierarchy unmodified.
 In MenuBackgroundTransition, add one more modifier and update our transition:

 private struct MenuBackgroundFadeOutModifier: ViewModifier, Animatable {